-The Trividual: The Shiori are a special case, in that they share a mind.
+The Trividual: Shiori is a special case, in that she's three Cait Sith, sharing one mind.

 Due to the Dead: Caramella and Kino erect a small symbolic gravestone with the names of the zombified players.
 A more formal ceremony is also planned.

-Elephant in the Room: Alica is forced during the debate to publicly point out the really big one: That the Fae of ALFheim might be here forever.
+Elephant in the Room: Alicia is forced during the debate to publicly point out the really big one: That the Fae of ALFheim might be here forever.

 Emotions VS Stoicism: Rare in that it's technically a one-person war.
 Karin has to deal with this due to a mana potion completely replenishing her willpower reserves, but at the same time causing her to completely lose control over her emotions.
 She's now struggling to regain it.